Learning Outcomes

 - The reasonable person test is used to assess breach of duty.

-- Professionals are judged by the standard of a competent member of their field.
+- Professionals are judged by the standard of a competent member of their field (Bolam), subject to rational justification (Bolitho), and patient-centred risk disclosure (Montgomery).

-- Exceptions apply only for children, sudden incapacity, or emergencies.
+- Exceptions apply only for children, sudden incapacity without warning, or emergencies; the assessment remains objective.

 Key Terms and Concepts